Inboxen/Inboxen/README.md

 do.

 We tag our deployments (you should too) - we use signed annotated tags (`git tag -as deploy-YYYYMMDD`).
-The tag should contain a changelog since the last deploy tag.
+The tag should contain the changelog for development since the last deploy tag.
 This is particularly useful for rollbacks and keeps a record of deployments that's separate from git history.

+Please remember to sign tags with your GPG key.

 ### settings.ini